-Since 2000, Bruce J. Charendoff has led Sabre’s worldwide public policy and government outreach initiatives.
-He has chaired Sabre’s foundation and developed Sabre’s Passport to Freedom initiative to combat human trafficking.
-He was an original founder and board member of the Urban Alliance, a nonprofit that empowers under-resourced youth to aspire, work, and succeed through paid internships, formal training, and mentorship.
-He is the current chairman of the Travel Technology Association, the trade group representing global distribution systems, online travel companies, and short term rental companies; he serves on the executive committee of the US Travel Association; and he is a board member of the European Travel and Technology Services Association.
-He is the founder and chairman of Sabre PAC.
+Mr. Charendoff chaired Sabre’s foundation and helped develop Sabre’s Passport to Freedom initiative to combat human trafficking and give hope (and jobs) to its victims.
+He was the chairman and founder of the Travel Technology Association, the trade group representing global distribution systems, online travel companies, and short term rental companies; he served on the executive committee of the US Travel Association; and he was a board member of the European Travel and Technology Services Association.

 Stephanie Steel (Secretary) specializes in Organizational Development for Dell and has rotated through a variety of roles since she joined in May, 2014.
 She has experience in strategic planning, training, research, teaching, managing and coaching.
 Compassion and creativity drive her result-oriented approach to empower and utilizing human capital for organizations and society.